languagetool-org/languagetool/languagetool-office-extension/README.md

-This code has been moved to TBD
+This code has been moved to https://github.com/languagetool-org/languagetool-for-libreoffice